cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 	:align: center
 	:class: bordered-image

 Return your pipeline and click "Run".
-Finally, you can inspect the "FraudSink" classification results by clicking "View Details" from the configuation and querying the database.
+Finally, you can inspect the "FraudSink" classification results by clicking "View Details" from the configuration and querying the database.
 Looking at the `Class` field, you will see that two the these events have a Class of "1", indicating that they were predicted to be fraudulent.

 .. figure:: /_images/tutorials/logistic/fraud.jpeg
 	:figwidth: 100%